hipstersmoothie/hipstersmoothie.com/pages/garden/Podcast Production Process.md

    - Fix transcript
    - Fix Grammar
    - Fix timing issues
-   - Make cuts

    **Timing style guide:**

-   - If people take super long pauses shorten it to `.5-1s`
+   - If people take super long pauses shorten it to `.6-1s`
    - If a sentence starts with a filler word, super repeated word, or a false start I remove it
    - Remove mid sentence filler word if the audio still works

-3. **Third Pass:**

-   - Run at `3x` speed
-   - Make video cuts and switch between speakers

-4. Add intro and outro
+3. Add intro and outro
-5. Add section markers
+4. Add section markers
-6. Break sections that are 8+ minutes into clips for secondary YouTube account
+5. Break sections that are 8+ minutes into clips for secondary YouTube account

 ## Publishing